Saving SWE-Bench: A Benchmark Mutation Approach for Realistic Agent Evaluation: Results

 \subsubsection{SWE-Bench Verified Results}

 Looking at Table~\ref{tab:consolidated_results}, we see a rise in the number of steps taken by the agent.
-This is expected because we've taken away a lot of the details in the GitHub issue, so the agent has to deliberate for longer before arriving to a solution.
-However there is a drop in the token usage of the agent when we mutate SWE-Bench Verified.
+This is expected because we've taken away a lot of the details in the GitHub issue, so the agent has to deliberate for longer or search for relevant code before arriving to a solution.
+However, there is a drop in the token usage of the agent when we mutate SWE-Bench Verified.
 This is interesting because we would expect the agent to take more tokens proportional to the rise in the number of steps.
+We believe that this is because the agent has fewer details to work with --- each step in the trajectory becomes less verbose.

-One more interesting insight into the numbers overall for all benchmarks is that Claude Sonnet 4 seems to be more verbose and takes more steps than the other two models, showing the model's tendency to engage with the problem longer compared to the other models.
+One more interesting insight into the numbers for all benchmarks is that Claude Sonnet 4 seems to be more verbose and takes more steps than the other two models, showing the model's tendency to engage with the problem longer compared to the other models.